OVERTON BLACK ARROWS

 Limbs (£60+)

-Start light, start cheap, £60 limbs will take you a long way.
+Start light, start cheap, £60-£70 limbs can take you a long way.
 Some shops do limb swaps, but you can buy/sell on eBay quite easily.
 Most low end limbs are partially made of wood.
 They can be excellent, but remember to pack your bow away after each use, as just like a wooden bow, they can start to take the shape of the strung bow, which means they can lose their power if left strung for long periods of time.

 Sight (£60+)

 Don't bother with the cheapest sights, start at around £60 - something like the Avalon Recurve Sight Classic Pro or Avalon Tec One, at this price range are good mid range sights that should last you a good time.
+Just like spending what you can on a good riser, spend what you can on a good sight as this and the riser may well last for many years of your archery journey if not the whole of your archery journey.

 Tab (recurve/flatbow/longbow £10 - £50+)